ukhsa-collaboration/gpha-mscape-nf-amr/README.md

 - Provide nextflow with a sample spreadsheet that contains either climb-id and S3 fastq locations.

 ### Running on Bryn
+Note that the full filepath for output directory is required.

 - Running with a samplesheet:
 ```
 nextflow run \